Ehren Nightbell glares at Heike, a twenty-something redheaded tomboy he had chosen from an expanse of sunny blonde nanny applicants months ago.

 Ehren was quiet for a moment.
 “I’m not surprised.
 It’s in your job description.
 I needed a nanny to handle pests, someone long-term.”

-“I don’t want to be a term…” Heike said.
-She backed away.
+“I don’t want to be a term…” Sighing, she backs away.
 “I should go.”

-“Hey, I’m not mad at you… I’m sorry, Heike.
+“I’m not mad at you… I’m sorry, Heike.
 I shouldn’t have reacted that way.
-It wasn’t your fault.”
-He takes her hands in his. “… Stay with me forever.
-It won’t matter how weak I make you now,” Ehren whispered.
+It wasn’t your fault.
+I can’t thank you enough for bringing my daughter back home.”
+He takes her hands in his.
+“I’ve been thinking… Stay with me?
+It won’t matter how weak I make you now.”
+Ehren whispers.

 Heike leaps into his arms, pulling each other’s heartstrings with long awaited tongue colliding, deep kisses.